 There are a number of ways to pay the council tax (taxe d’habitation):

-- Le prélèvement à l’échéance (a form of mature payment whereby your bank account is debited for the total annual amount 10 days after the deadline indicated on your tax notice)
+- Le prélèvement à l’échéance (a form of payment whereby your bank account is debited for the total annual amount 10 days after the deadline indicated on your tax notice)